mark-nirdesh/ActiveDirectory-DHCP-WinServer2022/Active_Directory_Lab_Setup.md

 # How to Set Up a Basic Home Lab Running Active Directory (Oracle VirtualBox) and Add Users with PowerShell

 ## Overview
-In this guide, I will walk you through the steps to create a full-blown Active Directory lab on your personal computer using Oracle VirtualBox.
+In this guide, I will walk you through the steps to create an Active Directory lab on your personal computer using Oracle VirtualBox.
 We will set up a domain controller, add users programmatically using PowerShell, and configure networking components to simulate a mini corporate network.
 This lab is ideal for learning how Active Directory works and enhancing your understanding of Windows networking.
+##Note
+I have done this in an extension to my home SOC lab, so I don't have a screenshot for Virtualbox because I am using Proxmox Type 1 Hypervisor, other than that I have used 10.10.10.0/24 network pool for my SOC lab but for this tutorial, I have used 172.16.0.0/24.

 ### Contents
 - [Prerequisites](#prerequisites)